sconde2020/kafka-handbook/README.md

 - Demonstrations

 #### 8. [KRaft vs ZooKeeper](notes/08-kraft-vs-zookeeper.md)
+- What is Metadata in Kafka?
 - Evolution of Kafka metadata management
+- What is ZooKeeper?
+- Problems with ZooKeeper in Kafka
+- What is KRaft?
 - Differences between KRaft and ZooKeeper
+- Demonstrations

 ---